Heaty566/mychess/README.md

 ![MyChess Profile 1](doc/images/profile-1.jpg)
 ![MyChess Profile 2](doc/images/profile-2.jpg)

+## How to run?

+This app is required a complex configuration to run, In case you need to run and build this application please contact us for our support.

 ## Bug Report

 Feel free to create an issue request anytime we will check it out and fix it as soon as possible.
 Thank You So Much.